ChrisChinchilla/Chip-Shop/README.md

 `personalitytype`: If this is a personality then there are three sub-types of personality - expert, genius and giant.
 Choose one and enter that value.

+`hardwaretype`: If this is a product is it a _console_, _computer_ or _accessory_?

-`image`: If you want to supply an image, add it to the top level images folder and link to it here in the format _assets/images/cardsfilename.filextension_.
+`image`: If you want to supply an image, add it to the _assets/images/cards_ folder and link to it here in the format _cards/filename.filextension_.

+`imageattribution`: Name of person or company who the ownership of the image belongs to.

+`imagelicense`: License type

+`imagelink`: Where did this image come from?

 `staffcost`: How many staff resources does this card cost, if any.